NYFW September 2021 – Day Four

 There were flowers at the JASON WU show.
 Lots and lots of them.
 The runway decor as well as pieces he presented.
 He loves florals, of course, and many of his prints were indeed that, but he’s been experimenting and the patterns flowed, like paintings, taking on a new freshness that kicked everything up a notch or two.

 The Super Grump t-shirt pretty much said it all for me at the COACH show.
 I left there frustrated and annoyed.
-There were, as always, stand-out leather—cute little bras, outerwear, purses—but the grungy presentation forces you to pick each outfit apart and wash the grime out of your eyes before you can really see it.
+There were, as always, stand-out leather—cute little bras, outerwear, purses—but the grungy presentation makes you have to wash the grime out of your eyes before you can really see it.
 It’s just too much.

 I took a moment at the agency to watch ALICE + OLIVIA‘s video drop at 6pm.
 It was way too short.
 The colors, the dresses, the suiting got me so hyped, I slapped on two masks and made a mad dash to the Highline Stages on West 15th for the live presentation.
 As usual, it was lit!
 Models posed in front of painted sets, the crowd was thick, and everything was interactive.
 Too interactive.
 I didn’t hang for long.
 We are, after all, still in the midst of a fucking pandemic.